NFL players react to deadly Uvalde school shooting

 KANSAS CITY, Mo.
-(WDAF) — The deadly shooting of 14 students and a teacher at an elementary school in Uvalde, Texas, shocked everyone Tuesday, including local professional athletes.
+(WDAF) — The deadly shooting at an elementary school in Uvalde, Texas, shocked everyone Tuesday, including local professional athletes.

 Kansas City Chiefs quarterback Patrick Mahomes shared his thoughts on Twitter.
 Mahomes grew up in Texas, about 400 miles northeast of Uvalde.